|

 from high school, which is exactly what he did.

-6. What was Mickey's first season with the
+6. When was Mickey's first season with the

 Yankees?